"The Sentinel 11040"

 As representatives of the collective voice of so many citizens who live in communities along the mainline, Save Our Village wishes to positively recognize Assemblyman Alfano's acknowledgment of our concerns by sponsoring this crucial legislation.
 Demanding that companies inform local municipalities about the transport of hazardous materials will ensure that the necessary and proper precautions are taken to protect our neighborhoods.

-Save Our Village is pleased to report that, once again, Congresswoman Carolyn McCarthy advocated to increase railway security nationwide by voting for HR 1401.
+voting for HR 1401.
 By doing so, she actively demonstrates her understanding of the serious issues which impact the quality of life for so many residents living in "mainline" communities within the 4th Congressional District.
 Her vote supports measures which will improve the safety of rail and public transportation infrastructure as well as the establishment of grants for the local agencies which will provide security for public transit, increase security for railroads and training for railroad, public transit and bus employees.
 HR 1401 states that these security-related grants will be based on risk which ensures that New York will receive its fair share of the federal funding.
 Save Our Village positively acknowledges Congresswoman McCarthy's continued dedication to the health, safety and security of her constituents in the 4th Congressional District.

 In brief, the proposed Rail and Public Transportation Security Act (HR 1401) directs the Secretary of Homeland Security for the Department of Homeland Security to develop and implement a plan called the National Strategy for Rail and Public Transportation Security.
 It requires the Secretary to assign each railroad carrier, public transportation operator, or bus private operator to a certain risk-based tier and to issue regulations that: (1) require each transportation provider to a high or medium-risk tier to assess their vulnerability to terrorism and to implement a security plan that addresses certain security performance requirements; (2) establish standards for such assessments and plans; and (3) establish a security program for transportation providers not assigned to a high or medium-risk tier.
 It also imposes civil and criminal penalties for failure to comply with the requirements of this Act.